 Sheet CD101

 Coded note 2.
 Provide thickness of concrete to be removed.

+Contractor to field verify existing concrete thickness

 Coded note 3: has a soil bearing test been taken for this location of future foundation?

+Yes, see attached boring report issued 2/5/19.
+The propane tank location will correspond to borehole #3.

 Sheet CS101

 Coded note 8: Provide specifications / details for removable precast panels and column system.

+See Detail 6 of CS501 Contractor is to provide a precast concrete company to design and manufacture 20’ 0” x 4’-8” precast concrete panels with H-post column system.

+a.
 Have soil bearing test been taken for this location of future foundation for concrete columns?
+Yes, see attached boring report issued 2/5/19.
+The propane tank location will correspond to borehole #3.

 Please indicate location of coded note 14

+Keynote 14 not shown on plan since this note references Detail 7 on Sheet CS501.
+Detail 7 on Sheet CS501 shows the location of a 4” perforated HDPE underdrain with bedding below the gabion walls.
+For clarity, Keynote 14 will be added to final construction plan set.
+Please see sheet CS501/Detail 7 for clarification.

 Sheet CS501

 Detail 1: Can bollards be covered with plastic safety yellow cover in lieu of painting?

+See specification section 34 71 13

 Detail 5: What is the size of foundation for basis of design?

+See manufacturer data for support details

 Detail 6: Provide column / panel color / panel information.

+See manufacturer data for details

 Detail 7: Provide details for coal pit turn up as shown.
 Details not located including thickness, wall height and reinforcing.

+Coal pit turn up is existing.

 Detail 9: Provide clarification and detail on how to anchor Ametco frame to gabion basket on latch side

+No mechanical connection required.
+Gabion basket to be installed flush with HSS frame.

 Sheet CG101